-If some node has a multiple number of transmitters (receivers), it can transmit (receive) more than one minipacket within the frame, which possibly leads to the shorter length of the superframes.
-However, transmitters/receivers are costly, and they are limited resources in the OCTDM ring.
+If some node has a multiple number of transmitters (receivers), it can transmit (receive) more than one mini-packets within the frame, which possible leads to the shorter length of the super-frames.
+However, transmitters/receivers are costly, and those are limited resources in the OCTDM ring.

-In this paper, we first focus on the optimal path accommodation method to minimize the number of frames/slots in the next section.
+In this paper, we first focus on the optimal path accommodation method to minimize the numbers of frames/slots in the next section.